-John Harris was part of the small team that launched the publication in 2007, and in the years since has overseen Politico’s growth as one of the country’s dominant news organizations covering national politics and the workings of the federal government in Washington.
+John Harris was part of the small team that launched Politico in 2007, and in the years since oversaw the publication's growth as one of the country’s dominant news organizations covering national politics and the workings of the federal government in Washington.
 In 2015, Politico expanded with the launch of Politico Europe.
 Harris now serves as chairman of the editorial oversight committee at Politico, as well as editor-in-chief of Politico Europe.

 Prior to launching Politico, Harris worked for 21 years as a reporter and editor at The Washington Post.
 After covering Virginia politics at the start of his career, he joined The Post’s national staff and spent six years covering Bill Clinton’s presidency, from January 1995 through January 2001.
 His time covering the Clinton White House was the foundation for his book, “The Survivor: Bill Clinton in the White House,” a New York Times bestseller and notable book of the year in 2005.